-Classification tree is one of the oldest, but still popular, machine learning methods.
-We like it since the method is easy to explain and gives rise to random forests, one of the most accurate machine learning techniques (more on this later).
+A classification tree is one of the oldest, but still popular, machine learning methods.
+We like it since the technique is easy to explain and gives rise to random forests, one of the most accurate machine learning techniques (more on this later).
 So, what kind of model is a classification tree?

-Let us load a data set from http://file.biolab.si/datasets/sailing.tab that records the conditions under which a friend skipper went sailing, build a tree and visualize it in the Tree Viewer.
+Let us use the data set on sailing from the Datasets widget that records the conditions under which a friend skipper went sailing, build a tree, and visualize it in the Tree Viewer.

-20 instances (no missing values) Sail Outlook Company Sailboat

-3 features (no missing values) 1 yes rainy big big

-Discrete class with 2 values (no 2 yes rainy big small

-missing values) 3 no rainy med big

-No meta attributes 4 no rainy med small

-5 yes sunny big big

-Variables 6 yes sunny big small

-Show variable labels (if present) 7 yes sunny med big

-Visualize continuous values 8 yes sunny med big

-Color by instance classes 9 yes sunny med small

-Selection o 10 yes sunny no small

-Select full rows 11 no sunny no big

-12 no rainy med big

-13 no rainy no big

-14 no rainy no big

-15 no rainy no small

-16 no rainy no small

-Restore Original Order 17 yes sunny big big

-Papart 18 no sunny big small

-Report 19 no sunny med big
+🔲 Data Table Data Model → Tr ree Info • • / 20 instances (no missing values) Sail Outlook Company Sailboat 3 features (no missing values) 1 yes rainy big big Datasets Tree Tree Viewer Discrete class with 2 values (no 2 yes rainy big small missing values) 3 no rainy med big Horo's a war ning: this sailing No meta attributes 4 no rainy med small liele 5 a wal ning. uns saining 5 yes sunny big big data is small.
+Therefore, any relations inferred from the Variables 6 yes sunny big small Show variable labels (if present) 7 yes sunny med big ✓ Visualize continuous values 8 ✓ Color by instance classes 9 8 yes sunny med big classification tree on this page 9 yes sunny med small are uproliabl ana umualiabla.
+10/bat abaula tha Selection yes sunny no small e.
+What should th Select full rows 11 no sunny no big size of the da ata set be to acqu iire 12 no rainy med big stronger con clusions?
+13 no rainy no big stronger con 14 no rainy no big 15 no rainy no small 16 no rainy no small Restore Original Order 17 yes sunny big big 18 no sunny big small Heport 19 no sunny med big Send Automatically 20 no sunny med big Conta Automatioany but the boat at her disposal is large, there is no sailing either.

 We read the tree from top to bottom.
-It looks like this skipper is a social person; as soon as there's company, the probability of her sailing increases.
+It looks like this skipper is a social person; as soon as there's a company, the probability of her sailing increases.
 When joined by a smaller group of individuals, there is no sailing if there is rain.
 (Thunderstorms?
 Too dangerous?)
-When she has a smaller company, but the boat at her disposal is big, there is no sailing either.
+When she has a smaller company,